All About Baptism

 What we have are three biblical truths that have to be reconciled without leaving a contradiction.
 If a contradiction is left then we haven’t reconciled the Scriptures correctly.
 The first truth is that from the human perspective the only role we play in salvation is believing in Christ and accepting His free gift of imputed righteousness (i.e., faith alone; Jn.
 6:29; Rm.
 3:22, 28; Eph.
 2:8–9; Gal.
 2:16).
 The second truth is that baptism is necessary (Mk.
 16:16; Acts 2:38).
 The third truth is that Christians were commanded to be baptized in water (Matt.
 28:19) and we see evidence that the rite of water baptism continued into the New Covenant era.

-Regarding faith versus works, I came to the realization that the 24 "works" verses could all be reconciled by organizing them correctly.
-Some applied purely to the wicked who rejected salvation through faith alone (Rev. 20:12–13), others were dealing with justification before man and not God (James 2:14), and still others were speaking to unconverted Jews (Heb.
+Regarding faith versus works, I came to the realization that the 24 “works” verses could all be reconciled by organizing them correctly.
+Some applied purely to the wicked who rejected salvation through faith alone (Rev. 20:12–13), others were dealing with justification before man and not God (Jas.
+2:14), and still others were speaking to unconverted Jews (Heb.
 10:26).

 Regarding baptism, the simple solution is to recognize context and apply the Scriptural distinction between spiritual and water baptism (Matt.
 3:11; Mk.
 1:8; Lk.
 3:16).
 The former is an act of God alone, and the latter is a work of man.
 The first important distinction to be made is in Acts 1–2 and the fulfillment of Pentecost: